akashacms/pdf-document-construction-set/guide/documents/guide/guide.md

 Once you have a config file, add `--config configFN` to the options.

-# Drawing diagrams with `draw.io`, PlantUML, Mermaid, or KaTeX
+# Drawing diagrams with `draw.io`, PlantUML, Pintora, Mermaid, or KaTeX

 There are many tools for creating images of all kinds.
 Images feed our need to have a visual view counterpoint to the text in our documents.